alicevillar/sfa_api/README.md

 <h3>C8: Protect Data Everywhere</h3>

 Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU’s General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.
+Here are some of the OWAS recommendations:

- * a) parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
+ * a) Parametrized queries: makes it possible for the database to recognize the code and distinguish it from input data;
- * b) least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;
+ * b) Least privilege on the database: the focus should be on identifying what access rights or elevated permissions the application needs;
- * c) stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
+ * c) Stored procedures: a group of SQL statements into a logical unit so subsequent executions allow statements to be automatically parameterized.
 Simply put, it is a type of code that can be stored for later and used many times.
- * d) escaping: use character-escaping functions for user-supplied input provided by each database management system (DBMS).
+ * d) Escaping: use character-escaping functions for user-supplied input provided by each database management system (DBMS).
 This is done to make sure the DBMS never confuse it with the SQL statement provided by the developer.

 > :white_check_mark: In SFA-API, we protect data with the following measures:
-> a) parametrized queries: are widely applied to protect against SQL injection.
+> a) Parametrized queries: are widely applied to protect against SQL injection.
-> b) least privilege on the database: :warning:TODO
+> b) Least privilege on the database: :warning:TODO
-> c) stored procedures: This is not done in SFA-API because the queries are small, so this measure is unecessary.
+> c) Stored procedures: This is not done in SFA-API because the queries are small, so this measure is unecessary.
-> d) escaping: is done in the file [picture_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/picture_controller.py), which defines operations/endpoints with pictures (download and upload).
+> d) Escaping: we didn't need to do it in our API.

 <h3>C9: Implement Security Logging and Monitoring</h3>

-Security logging can be used for: Feeding intrusion detection systems, Forensic analysis and investigations, Satisfying regulatory compliance requirements
+According to OWASP, security logging can be used for: Feeding intrusion detection systems, Forensic analysis and investigations, Satisfying regulatory compliance requirements

-> :white_check_mark: In SFA-API, we use a logging framework, a utility designed to standardise the process of logging in your application.
-Our logging framework is Flask->
+> :white_check_mark: In SFA-API, we use the logging framework, a utility designed to standardise the process of logging in your application.
+Our logging framework is Flask
-> RESTPlus, an extension for Flask that adds support for quickly building REST APIs.
-Flask-RESTPlus encourages best practices with minimal setup.
-It provides a coherent
-> collection of decorators and tools to describe your API and expose its documentation properly (using Swagger).
-The logging from FlasK-Rest-Plus is standardised: a request is
-> received and then returned.
-In  FlasK-Rest-Plus the loggins are very simple, they are not very informative (thus, it is not possible to know details about each request).
-To
-> have informative loggins we will use docker, which is where all the loggins will be stored.
+> RESTPlus, an extension for Flask that adds support and encourages best practices with minimal setup.
+It provides a coherent collection of decorators and tools to describe your API and expose its documentation properly (using Swagger).
+The logging from FlasK-Rest-Plus is standardised: a request is received and then returned, but with not much information.
+Thus, it is not possible to know details about each request.
+To have informative loggins we will use docker, which is where all the loggins will be stored.
 It is secure.

 <h3>C10:  Handle All Errors and Exceptions</h3>

 Exception handling is a programming concept that allows an application to respond to different error states (like network down, or database connection failed, etc) in various ways.
 Handling exceptions and errors correctly is critical to making your code reliable and secure.

-> :white_check_mark: In SFA-API, we handle error and exceptions in the file [login_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/login_controller.py_
+> :white_check_mark: In SFA-API, we handle error and exceptions to handle input validation.
+This is done in the file [login_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/login_controller.py_) and [users_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/users_controller.py_).
+We have also used try-except in the file [limiters_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/limiters_controller.py_) while checking the number of requests per Key.